 About Coach Knight

-Bob Knight is a former American basketball coach who is most known for his time coaching the Indiana Hoosiers between 1971-2000.
+Bob Knight (October 25, 1940 – November 1, 2023) is a legend among coaches.
+A former American basketball coach who is most known for his time coaching the Indiana Hoosiers between 1971-2000.
 He also coached at Texas Tech (2001–2008) and at Army (1965–1971).
-At the time of his retirement, he won 902 games which was a record at that time.
-He won three NCAA championships as a head coach, one NIT championship, and 11 Big Ten Conference championships as head coach for Indiana including going undefeated in the 1975-1976 season, which was the last team to go undefeated.
-In 1984, he coached the USA men's Olympic team to a gold medal.
+At the time of his retirement in 2008, he won 902 games which was a record at that time.
+As a head coach he won three NCAA championships, one NIT championship, and 11 Big Ten Conference championships for Indiana including a 32-0 undefeated season in 1975-1976, which was the last team to go undefeated.
+In 1984, he coached the USA men's Olympic team to a gold medal, becoming one of only three coaches to win the triple crown with an NCAA title, an NIT title, and an Olympic gold medal.

 • Name: Robert “Bob” Montgomery Knight